LucaDangeloS/Spotify-Visualizer/README.md

 # About the project and goals
-The goal of this project is to provide a centralized, modular and scalable spotify visualizer server, where anyone can write their own client (visualizer) to interact with the server and create custom visualizations.
+The goal of this project is to provide a centralized, modular and scalable spotify visualizer, where anyone can write their own client (visualizer) to interact with the server and create custom visualizations of their songs.

-The API processing is delegated to a central server while multiple clients can process the song interpretation as they see fit (e.g. a ws2812b LED strip connected to a Raspberry Pi, a web page that changes the background color accordingly, etc.), following a master-slave model.
+The API processing is delegated to a central server while multiple clients can process the song interpretation as they see fit (e.g. a ws2812b LED strip connected to a Raspberry Pi, a web page that changes the background color accordingly, etc.).
 The server-client communication is done through SocketIO.

 Eventually there will also be a WebApp where parameters and color schemes can be changed for each individual visualizer connected to the server.